Wishing you knew more about Aboriginal culture? Search no more.

 This is a very noxious weed that grows everywhere!
 Just look at images used by the tourism industry: Aboriginal people are painted and dancing, are not named and shown in nature.
 It's hard to rip this one out.

-Most Aboriginal people don't work for the tourist industry, so they are not painted and don't dance.
+Most Aboriginal people don't work for the tourist industry, are not painted and don't dance.
 They hold jobs like you and me and try to master their challenges just like we do too.

 As for their skin colour, remember diversity.
-Aboriginal people literally come in all colours, from very dark skin to white skin.
+Aboriginal people literally come in all colours, from very dark skin to fair skin.
 Why is this so?
 Because their ancestors mixed with other Australians as they fell in love across cultures, or, on a more dark note, when Aboriginal women were raped by British invaders and colonists.

 It's not the colour of your skin that determines if you are Aboriginal, it is your ancestry and your own decision about how you identify.